Two Efficient Ridge Solutions for the Incremental Broad Learning System on Added Inputs: Conclusion

-Since usually the Hermitian matrix in the ridge inverse is smaller than the ridge inverse, both the proposed algorithms require less flops than the existing BLS algorithm, which is verified by the theoretical flops calculation.
-Moreover, numerical experiments show that when $p>k$, the speedups in each additional training time of both the proposed BLS algorithms over the existing algorithm are $1.95 \sim 5.43$ and $2.29 \sim 6.34$, respectively, and the speedups in total training time of both the proposed BLS algorithms over the existing algorithm are $3.72$ and $4.37$, respectively.
-When $p<k$, the speedups in each additional training time of both the proposed BLS algorithms over the existing algorithm are $8.83 \sim 10.21$ and $2.28 \sim 2.58$, respectively, and the speedups in total training time of both the proposed BLS algorithms over the existing algorithm are $3.30$ and $2.03$, respectively. both the proposed BLS algorithms significantly accelerate the existing BLS algorithm.
-With respect to the proposed recursive BLS algorithm, the proposed square-root BLS algorithm requires less flops when $p > \frac{{\rm{2}}}{3}k + c $, and requires more flops when $p < \frac{{\rm{2}}}{3}k + c $ When the proposed BLS algorithms for added inputs are applied with the efficient BLS algorithm for added nodes based on the Cholesky factor, the proposed recursive algorithm requires additional flops for the computations related to the Cholesky factor, and then usually requires more flops than the proposed square-root algorithm when $p>c$.
+With respect to the existing BLS, both the proposed BLS algorithms theoretically require less flops, and are significantly faster in the numerical experiments on the MNIST dataset.
+When $p>k$, the speedups in each additional training time of the proposed recursive and square-root BLS algorithms over the existing BLS are $1.99 \sim 7.40$ and $3.22 \sim 11.87$, respectively, and the speedups in total training time are $4.41$ and $6.92$, respectively.
+When $p<k$, the speedups in each additional training time of the recursive and square-root BLS algorithms over the existing BLS are $3.28 \sim 4.37$ and $1.30 \sim 1.75$, respectively, and the speedups in total training time are $2.80$ and $1.59$, respectively.

-The existing BLS is based on the generalized inverse with the ridge regression approximation, and then it assumes the ridge parameter $\lambda \to 0$.
-When $\lambda \to 0$ is not satisfied, numerical experiments show that usually the standard ridge solution achieves better testing accuracy than the existing BLS algorithm.
-However, both the proposed algorithms always achieve the testing accuracy of the standard ridge solution in numerical experiments, and then achieve better testing accuracy than the existing BLS algorithm when $\lambda \to 0$ is not satisfied.